sbellity/kinen-club-project/sessions/20251206-01-kinen-beads-devx/rounds/01-foundation.md

 3. Where should combined workflow documentation live?
 4. Should sessions/ be at project root or inside .kinen/?

+>> Let's not necessarily focus n this now
 ---

 ### Q1.7: Collaboration & Git